vitiral/artifact/README.md

 ## Licensing
-All documentation and tutorials for the artifact application are released under the CC0 Creative Commons Public Domain License with the intent that you should feel free to copy, paste and modify any of the designs, guides or examples for any purpose without the need of attribution.
+All documentation and tutorials for the artifact application are released under the CC0 Creative Commons Public Domain License with the intent that you should feel free to copy, paste and modify any of the designs, guides examples or exported data for any purpose (including commercial) without the need of attribution.
 You can read more about CC0 here: https://creativecommons.org/publicdomain/

 The CC0 license applies to: